JetBrains/guide/site/django/links/faster-django-queries-with-materialized-views/index.md

 ## Integrating Materialized View into Django

-- A Django model is created to encapsulate the materialized view, setting `managed = False` in the meta class.
+- A Django model is created to encapsulate the materialized view, setting `managed = False` in the metaclass.
 - Data types from the database schema are matched to Django model fields.
 - An integer field (`booking_id`) is set as the primary key to work correctly with Django's ORM.